antonizick/NX3D/SECURITY.md

 - **Admin panel authentication**: Basic JWT-based; appropriate for trusted internal use, not public-facing
 - **Game saves**: Stored as plaintext JSON; encrypted storage not implemented
 - **No rate limiting**: Deployment may require external rate limiting (reverse proxy like Caddy)
+- **No Tenant isolation **: Tenant isolation is not implemented in any way.

-If you plan to deploy CustomWolf in a higher-security context, please conduct a threat model review with a security professional.
+If you plan to deploy Nx3D  in a higher-security context, please conduct a threat model review with a security professional.

 ## Security Headers & Configuration